 Berkshire's insurance underwriting operations include the following groups: (1) GEICO, (2) Berkshire Hathaway Primary Group and (3) Berkshire Hathaway Reinsurance Group.
 Alleghany Corporation ("Alleghany"), based in New York, New York, was acquired by Berkshire on October 19, 2022.
 Alleghany's operating subsidiaries include property and casualty reinsurance and insurance, as well as a portfolio of non-insurance businesses.
-Alleghany's primary insurance businesses are included in the Berkshire Hathaway Primary Group and its reinsurance businesses are included in the Berkshire Hathaway Reinsurance businesses are included in the Berkshire Hathaway Reinsurance businesses are included in the manufacturing and services segments.
+Alleghany's primary insurance businesses are included in the Berkshire Hathaway Primary Group and its reinsurance businesses are included in the Berkshire Hathaway Reinsurance Group.
+Alleghany's non-insurance businesses are included in the manufacturing and services segments.